cs-fullstack-2019-spring/frontend-halfday2-showhide-game-LilPrice-Code/README.md

 #### The starter project includes jQuery and BootStrap, but you can enhance the game using any technology that you wish

 ### I IMPLEMENTED THE FOLLOWING NEW FEATURE(S):
+The now displays a water theme.

+Background is now a river.

+The target are now a fish.

+Reduced max target count to 20.